jmcerrejon/PiKISS/README.md

 ### (29/09/20)

-· 👌 IMPROVE: Games > OpenBor 3.0 (Street of Rage 2X included!).
+· 👌 IMPROVE: Games > OpenBor 3.0 (Streets of Rage 2X included!).

-· 👌 IMPROVE: Others > SDL2 (Enable Vulkan support if compile yourself).
+· 👌 IMPROVE: Others > SDL2 (Enable Vulkan support if you compile it yourself).

 ### (27/09/20)